googlefonts/fontra-docs/_reference/canvas/glyph-editor/background-image.md

 2. click **Background image**

 <div class="alert alert-warning" role="alert" markdown='1'>
-<i class="bi bi-exclamation-circle me-1"></i> Fontra's background image feature is mostly compatible with UFO background images, although it doesn't implement UFO's colorization feature yet.
-Fontra does allow the opacity of the image to be set.<br>
-Caveat: support for background images is limited to the .designspace/.ufo and .fontra backends.
+<i class="bi bi-exclamation-circle me-1"></i> Caveat: support for background images is limited to the .designspace/.ufo and .fontra backends.
 It is currently not supported in the rcjk backend.
 {: .mb-0 }
 </div>